CNA-Tech/Apps-on-PKS/nginx-ingress/README.md

 Before performing the procedures in this topic, you must have installed and configured the following:

-- PKS v1.2+
+- PKS v1.2+.
-- NSX-T v2.3+
+- NSX-T v2.3+.
-- A PKS plan with at least 1 master and 2 worker nodes
+- A PKS plan with at least 1 master and 2 worker nodes.
 - Make sure that the k8s cluster is deployed with priviliged access.
+Deployment of nginx will fail otherwise.
-Deployment of nginx will fail otherwise
+- Make sure that the k8s cluster is deployed with SecurityContextDeny disabled.
+Deployment of nginx will fail otherwise.

 ## Install nginx